wellrestedphp/wellrested/docs/source/index.rst

     // Create a server
     $server = new Server();

-    // Add the header adding middleware to the server first so that it will
+    // Add the header-adding middleware to the server first so that it will
     // forward requests on to the router.
     $server->add(new CustomerHeaderMiddleware());